Individual physical proficiency test: Application

 The IPPT is applicable to all NSFs, NSmen and regulars who hold the Physical Employment Standards (PES) status of A, B/B1 or B2/C1.
 All IPPT-eligible servicemen and servicewomen are assigned IPPT windows based on their birthdays.
 The window opens on his/her birthday and closes on the day before his/her next birthday.

 The IPPT Standards and Scoring System is based on the person's age, sex and vocation.
 IPPT-eligible persons are grouped based on their birthdays into six different age categories (X, Y, Y1, Z, Z1, Z2/V) ranging from below 25 years old to 49 years old.
 There are four IPPT vocation groupings: Commandos/Divers; Guards; Combat; Service.
-The Scoring System awards grades and points to the raw scores obtained by the person at each of the five test stations.
+The Scoring System awards grades and points to the raw scores obtained by the person at each of the three test stations.
 The person is required to obtain a minimum grade for each station and accumulate a minimum total number of points for all stations in order to pass the IPPT.
 Based on his/her score, the person may be awarded the Gold, Silver or Pass standard, and he/she may receive a monetary incentive accordingly.